Prapthi564/ai-in-a-day/03-knowledge-mining/2-document-processing-and-summarization.md

     ![Use the demo app.](media/L2T4S12.png)

 ## Task 5: Updating Azure Search Indexes

+In this task, you’ll update the Azure Cognitive Search index by adding new documents to the storage account, running the indexer to refresh the index, and verifying that the updated content is searchable.

 1. On the desktop, select the **Azure Storage Explorer** and open it.